broadinstitute/sparklespray/README.md

 list of log messages from all VMs within your project.
 To limit the output to that from a single task, use the search box.

-For example, entering "label:kubeque-task-id:myjob.0" will show you only the feed from task "0" (the first one) of the job submitted with id "myjob".
+For example, entering "label:sparkles-task-id:myjob.0" will show you only the feed from task "0" (the first one) of the job submitted with id "myjob".

 # The crazy steps neccessary to view progress

-In a future version, we will have a 'kubeque peek' command for viewing stdout live.
+In a future version, we will have a 'sparkles peek' command for viewing stdout live.
 However, there are several technical hurdles to overcome to implement that.